DokiDokiModManager/SDK/README.md

 ### ddmm_earn_achievement(id)

-Label - grants the user an achievement.
+Label / function - grants the user an achievement.
 Note that if the achievement has not been registered, an error will occur.

 * id (string) = the ID passed to `ddmm_register_achievement`